SENIOR UNIVERSITY OF GREATER ATLANTA

 Anne MacDougal, Member, SUGA

 West Side Story, the iconic musical from 1957 that is roughly based on Shakespeare’s Romeo and Juliet, was revolutionary for its time.
-It’s interesting to take a look at its creators – first Arthur Laurents (book/script), Jerome Robbins (choreography) and Leonard Bernstein (music), then joined by Steven Sondheim (lyrics), and finally Hal Prince and Robert Griffiths (production).
+It’s interesting to take a look at its creators – first Arthur Laurents (book/script), Jerome Robbins (choreography) and Leonard Bernstein (music), then joined by Stephen Sondheim (lyrics), and finally Hal Prince and Robert Griffiths (production).
 We’ll take a look at each of them in detail, spending about an hour on each one.
 The last two sessions will be a study of West Side Story contrasted with Franco Zeffirelli’s film of Romeo and Juliet.

 Picture